Honorebel: 2009-2013

-In August 2009, Honorebel inked a deal with Ultra Records, American indie EDM label.
+In August 2009, Honorebel signed a deal with Ultra Records, American indie EDM label.
 Within a month, He released his hit single "Now You See It (Shake That Ass)" featuring American rapper Pitbull and Jump Smokers in September 2009 and it takes the EDM club scene by storm world-wide.

 "Now You See It (Shake That Ass)" has over 45 million views on YouTube, went #1 in 24 different countries world-wide, peaked at #22 on Billboard's Top 100 Dance Chart, #34 on the Billboard Hot 200 Chart.
 The song remained on the charts for multiple weeks.
 The single was released as a digital download on October 5, 2009, and was also included on Honorebel's second album, "Club Scene" in 2010, under Ultra Records.

 The music video was directed by David Russio, and released with an aggressive viral campaign by Ultra Records.
 Within the first year, the video had accumulated over 10 million views on YouTube.

 Barbadian singer, Rihanna, introduced the video for "Now You See It (Shake That Ass)" as it debuted on MuchMusic (Canada) in October 2009.

 The single and remixed versions of "Now You See It (Shake That Ass)" is distributed on over 16+ Ultra Records dance compilations on iTunes worldwide.

 The success of "Now You See It (Shake That Ass)" made it one of 2009's Top Club Bangers coming in at #9 on MTV and #13 on MuchMusic (Canada).

 As the success of "Now You See It (Shake That Ass)" continued, Pitbull invited Honorebel to come out on the road as a supporting act for Pitbull's US multi-city Carnival tour, in late spring 2010.

 Honorebel's debut album Club Scene with Ultra Records digitally released May 25, 2010.
 Collaborations on the album include island dance pop song, "My Girl" featuring Jamaican-American singer, Sean Kingston and American rapper, Trina.
 The single releases with a big forward from mainstream radio and Caribbean appeal.
 The official "My Girl" music video, directed by David Russio, hits hard on the media circuit with front page features on VEVO, Daily Motion, Yahoo!
 Music and many more.

 Popular live urban music video show BET’s 106 & Park showcased the music video for "My Girl" featuring Sean Kingston and Trina as new joint of the day in August 2010.
 Around the same time, Honorebel was featured as "Artist On The Rise" on Windows Media Player's Feature page.
 FatMan Scoop added more power with his club banging dance remix of "My Girl" – Honorebel feat.
 Sean Kingston & FatMan Scoop, remixed by Disco Fries.

 In March 2011, "I Wanna" featuring Pitbull single and music video was released by Ultra Records.

 In 2012, Honorebel performed Reggae Sumfest, the largest music festival in Jamaica and the Caribbean, which takes place each year in mid-July in Montego Bay.